CodeDynasty-dev/Jetpath/docs/docs/api-reference/context.md

 # API Reference: Context (`ctx`)

-The `Context` object (`ctx`) is passed to every JetPath route handler and middleware function.
+The `Context` object (`ctx`) is passed to every Jetpath route handler and middleware function.
 It serves as the primary interface for interacting with the request, constructing the response, and accessing framework features.

 *(This reference is based on the `ContextType` interface provided previously and examples in `tests/app.jet.ts`)*